-With division of other succulents, little plants come up surrounding the parent plant when it is mature.
+With the division of other succulents, little plants come up surrounding the parent plant when it is mature.
 Eventually, more little plants come up and surround the larger surrounding plants and the container is filled.
 The plant and soil can be taken from the pot and the small plants gently removed.
 Water the plant well before taking it out of the container so more soil will adhere to the roots.
-There needs to be roots on the small plants for them to grow.
+There need to root on the small plants for them to grow.
 If they are without roots, it may take a long time for roots to form.
 Pot the little ones in containers.
 If the little plants are without roots or they broke off, see the information below on callusing.

 Cuttings and Callusing

 A few succulents can be propagated by taking cuttings off the original plant.
 Sometimes it is because the plant has been damaged or a misplaced elbow and an unceremonious freefall to the floor.
 Unfortunately, the broken part will not repair and grow again, but the broken segment can be used to generate another plant.
 The important part is that the broken piece cannot be potted up immediately.
 It needs a period of time to dry or "callus."